ashishps1/awesome-low-level-design/problems/stack-overflow.md

+# Designing Stack Overflow
+Stack Overflow is a widely-used question-and-answer platform for programmers, known for its community-driven approach to solving coding problems.

+In this blog post, we'll delve into the object-oriented design of a simplified version of Stack Overflow, covering everything from requirements to a complete Java implementation.

 ## Requirements
 - User Management: Users can register, log in, and manage their profiles.
 - Question Handling: Users can post, view, and search for questions.